 More meatless meals

-Trying out a meatless Monday or looking for plant-based dinner ideas?
+Are you trying out a meatless Monday or looking for plant-based dinner ideas?
 Take a peek at these quick and easy meatless meals for some fun cooking inspiration:

 - Mushroom bolognese with easy mushrooms prepared in a food processor.